HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 How do we check if a page is on an ecommerce platform?
 Detection is done through Wappalyzer.
 Wappalyzer is a cross-platform utility that uncovers the technologies used on websites.
 It detects content management systems, ecommerce platforms, web servers, JavaScript frameworks, analytics tools, and many more.

 Compared to 2019, you will notice that in 2020, % of ecommerce websites have increased significantly.
 This is primarily due to improved detection in Wappalyzer this year using secondary signals.
 These secondary signals include following:
-- Sites using Google Analytics Enhanced ecommerce tagging is counted as an ecommerce site.
+- Sites using Google Analytics Enhanced Ecommerce tagging is counted as an ecommerce site.
 - Sites using cross-border solutions like Global-e etc. are counted as an ecommerce site.
 - Secondary signal also includes looking for most commonly used patterns for identifying 'Cart' links

 ### Limitations

 Our methodology has the following limitations:
-- Headless ecommerce platforms like commerceTools
+- Headless ecommerce platforms like [commercetools](https://commercetools.com/)
-- Technologies which are typically deployed outside homepages (e.g. webAR on product detail pages) are not detected.
+- Technologies which are typically deployed outside homepages (e.g. WebAR on product detail pages) are not detected.

-## Ecommerce (all platforms)
+## Ecommerce platforms

 {{ figure_markup(
   image="ecommerce-comparison-2019-to-2020.png",